-Along your path to success in almost anything, you may have created a big audacious goal for yourself.
+Along the path to success in whatever field you’re in, you may create big audacious goals for yourself.

-It’s common to think big and we’re often given the advice to set ‘huge’ goals and think abundantly.
+Thinking big is common, and we’re often given the advice to set ‘huge’ goals and to think abundantly.

-Constantly holding our big goal in mind doesn’t always get us to take action though, whatever your goal might be.
+Constantly holding our big goal in mind doesn’t always get us to take action though, whatever your goal is.

-Sometimes it can even have the opposite effect of making us feel negative about our progress so far.
+Sometimes it can even have the opposite effect of making us feel bad about the progress we’ve made so far.

 When we have a goal in mind and we compare that goal to where we are now and see the distance between the two, it often leaves us feeling disempowered rather than empowered.

 We begin to dread the huge amounts of work that needs to be completed and so we feel like giving up.

 So a goal that was supposed to make us feel empowered, strangely made us feel quite the opposite.